Morpho-evolution with learning using a controller archive as an inheritance mechanism: Experiments

+\paragraph{Exploration task} In the \emph{exploration task}, the robot has to visit the most zones in a limited time.
+The zones are equal-sized squares forming a grid.
+The task-performance is computed by counting the number of zones visited and dividing the count by the total number of zones.
+The grid is 8 by 8 with cells of 25 cm sides, so the total number of zones is 64.
+The evaluation lasts 30 seconds and takes place in the \emph{obstacles} environment (see figure~\ref{fig:env}).
+In this task, there is not any target performance value therefore the first stopping criteria defined in section \ref{sec:methods} does not apply.

+\paragraph{Photo-taxis task} In the \emph{photo-taxis task}, the robot starts at one point and has to reach a target where a beacon is placed.
+The robot has first to find the beacon in the arena and then go toward it.
+As the beacon is detected using a simulated IR sensor, the robot can not see it when it is occluded by an obstacle.
+The robot is evaluated three times with the target at a different positions.
+The task performance is then the average of the task performance obtained in each evaluation.
 The task-performance function is the normalised distance between the final position ($p_f$) of the robot (at the end of the evaluation) and the position of the beacon ($p_b$) (see equation~\ref{eq:fitfct}).
-This distance is subtracted to one to have a function to maximise.
+This distance is subtracted from 1 in order to define a maximisation function.
 The distance is normalized by the length of the diagonal of the arena.
 As the arenas are squares of two by two metres the diagonal measures $D = \sqrt{2^3} \simeq 2.83$

 The success threshold used to stop the learning process is equal to 0.95 for this task.
 This value correspond to a circle with a radius of 14 cm around the target.